yosemitebandit/vebsite/content/notes/what-happens-when.md

 * when `/bin/ls` finishes, it'll issue an `exit` system call
 * then the kernel wakes up the shell and tells it to resume
-* note that some commands like `cd` are shell builtins and do not require a new process to be spawned -- the shell can just take action on its own
+* note that some commands like `cd` are shell builtins and do not require a new process to be spawned -- the shell can just take action on its own by calling `chdir`

 ### ..you access google.com